Five (1951 film)

-Five is a 1951 American horror science fiction film that was produced, written, and directed by Arch Oboler.
+Five is a 1951 American independent horror science fiction film that was produced, written, and directed by Arch Oboler.
 The film stars William Phipps, Susan Douglas Rubeš, James Anderson, Charles Lampkin, and Earl Lee.
 Five was distributed by Columbia Pictures.

-The film's storyline involves five survivors, one woman and four men, of an atomic bomb disaster.
+The film's storyline involves one woman and four men, the apparent sole survivors of a war using a new type of atomic bomb.
 It appears to have wiped out the rest of the human race while leaving all infrastructure intact.
 The five come together at a remote, isolated hillside house, where they try to figure out how to survive and come to terms with the loss of their own personal worlds.

 Plot

 Roseanne Rogers trudges from place to place, searching for another living human being.
-A Mountain News headline reports a scientist's warning that detonating a new type of atomic bomb could cause the extinction of humanity.
+A newspaper headline reports a scientist's warning that detonating a new type of atomic bomb could cause the extinction of humanity.

-Rosanne eventually makes her way to her aunt's isolated hillside house and faints when she finds Michael already living there.
+Roseanne eventually makes her way to her aunt's isolated hillside house and faints when she finds Michael already living there.
 At first, she is too numb to speak and slow to recover.
-She later resists Michael's attempted sexual assault, revealing that she is married and also pregnant.
+She later resists Michael's attempted sexual assault, and also reveals that she is married and pregnant.

-Two more survivors arrive, attracted by the smoke coming from the house's chimney.
-Oliver P. Barnstaple is an elderly bank clerk who is in denial about his situation; he believes that he is simply on vacation.
+Two more survivors arrive in a car, attracted by the smoke from the house's chimney.
+Oliver P. Barnstaple is an elderly bank clerk who is in denial; he believes that he is simply on vacation.
 Since the atomic disaster, he has been taken care of by Charles, a thoughtful and affable African American.
-They both survived because they were accidentally locked in a bank vault when the disaster happened.
+Both survived because they were accidentally locked in a bank vault when the disaster happened.
 Roseanne was in a hospital's lead-lined X-ray room, while Michael was in an elevator in New York City's Empire State Building.

-Barnstaple sickens, but seems to recover and then insists on going to the beach.
+Barnstaple sickens and Michael suspects it is the symptoms of radiation poisoning, but Barnstaple later appears to recover and insists on seeing the nearby ocean.
 There, they drag a man named Eric out of the ocean.
-A mountain climber, he was stranded on Mount Everest by a blizzard during the atomic disaster.
-He was flying back to the United States when his aircraft ran out of fuel just short of land.
-Meanwhile, Barnstaple dies peacefully.
+A mountain climber, he was stranded on Mount Everest by a blizzard during the disaster.
+He tells how he made it down to Base-Camp only to find everyone dead, then walked through Asia and Europe finding the same.
+He reached the sea and sailed to Hawaii, but there were only more bodies.
+He found a plane and flew to the United States, running out of fuel just short of land.
+Meanwhile, Barnstaple dies peacefully on the beach.